ls1intum/Artemis/docs/user/exercises/quiz.rst

             - Connection status.

-            - Submit button: To allow student submit the quiz before the time ends.
+            - Submit button: To allow the student to submit the quiz before the time ends.

-        - In case of Drag and Drop questions, the items to be drag and drop in the option spots will be available in the right side.
+        - In the case of Drag and Drop questions, the items to be dragged and dropped in the spots will be available in the right side.

         .. figure:: quiz/drag-and-drop-view.png
             :align: center